s00d/atcli/README.md

 # AT CLI

-it small package by s00d for ad command
+it small package for ad command

 # USAGE